0330 822 0505

 Employment type

-Whether you’re employed or work for yourself shouldn’t have too much effect on how much you can borrow as long as you have the paperwork and track record to back it up.
-If you’re self-employed only recently and don’t have three years of accounts, this could make you a higher risk applicant and mean you’re offered less competitive rates and might not qualify for certain deals.
+Whether you’re employed or work for yourself shouldn’t affect how much you can borrow as long as you have the paperwork and track record to back it up.
+If you’re self-employed and have only recently been self-employed, or don’t have three years of accounts, this could make you a higher risk applicant and mean you’re offered less competitive rates and might not qualify for certain deals.

 Our Broker-Matching Service Guaranteed!